 Cahuita National Park is one of the best national parks in Costa Rica due to its stunning white sand beaches, lush jungle and plethora of wildlife.
 It’s not very far from Puerto Viejo and it’s free, making it one of the must do’s in the Caribbean south.
 If you love wildlife, hiking and nature, then you have to visit Cahuita.

-We visited for the first time in November 2017 and it’s now one of my favorite national parks in Costa Rica.
-If you’re visiting Puerto Viejo, check out our visitor’s guide to help you plan your visit.
+We visited for the first time in November 2017 and it’s now one of our favorite national parks in Costa Rica.

 Click to skip to the section.